Unless the few of us who know the truth stand united, there is no hope for any of us.

 Cats looked from their mistress to the strange dog on the lawn, waving their tails in warning.
 One, a black Tom, arched his back and hissed.
 The woman gave a watery-sounding scold.
 "Is that any way to greet a friend, Mr. Tibbles?"
 She picked up her bag and gestured to the dog.
 "It isn't safe to linger outside.
 Come in, dear boy, come in!"

 The cats, scattered to various perches in the cluttered room upon witnessing the transformation, meowed their distress.
-Arabella Doreen Figg, called 'Figgy', bustled from one feline to the next, petting them and whispering reassurances, before taking the man's hands.
+Arabella Figg bustled from one feline to the next, petting them and whispering reassurances, before taking the man's hands.